There’s just something about packing for a road trip that never fails to make my heart beat faster.

 Bug Spray — Heading to any humid and/or tropical areas known for bugs during your road trip?
 You’ll be glad you remembered to pack bug spray!

-Towel — From rainstorms to impromptu swimming opportunities, there are plenty of chances for a towel to come in handy on a road trip.
+Towel — From rainstorms to impromptu swimming opportunities to wiping off dirty paws (if you road trip with a dog like us), there are plenty of chances for a towel to come in handy on a road trip.

 Reading Material — As much as I adore having beautiful books lined up on shelves, let’s face it–carrying around heavy, bulky books while packing and unpacking during a road trip is way too much of a hassle.

-While traveling, I recommend reading on a Kindle or via the Kindle App
+While traveling, I recommend reading on Libby (if you have access to online library books) or the Kindle App on your phone.

 Other Things to Bring on a Road Trip